The Helping Foundation

 Getting on Their Radar

 Given the limited public information available about this foundation's grant-making process, there are no documented specific strategies for getting on their radar.
-Organizations or individuals within the Orthodox Jewish community seeking support would likely need to:
+Organisations or individuals within the Orthodox Jewish community seeking support would likely need to:

 - Be known within the Manchester/Salford Orthodox Jewish community